Free Art School: Studies

 The school offers a four-year program focused on painting.
-Teaching is studio-based, emphasizing observation, colour and form studies, individual artistic development, and critical reflection on the artist’s role in contemporary society.
+Teaching is studio-based, emphasizing observation, colour and form studies, individual artistic development, and critical reflection on the artist's role in contemporary society.

 Admission

 The student selection process at the Free Art School consists of two stages.
 First-year painting students are admitted each spring through a preparatory painting course (25 students are selected annually).
-Admission is based on an assessment of the works produced during the course, as well as the applicant’s artistic progress and motivation.
-Advancement to the second year is determined by the student’s performance during the first year.
+Admission is based on an assessment of the works produced during the course, as well as the applicant's artistic progress and motivation.
+Advancement to the second year is determined by the student's performance during the first year.

-Open Courses
+Open courses

 The Free Art School offers art courses open to the general public.
 These include life drawing courses held during the autumn and spring terms, an intensive drawing course, and a watercolor painting course.
 Intensive courses last one weekend, while other courses meet once a week for ten sessions.

-Distinctive Features of Teaching
+Distinctive features of teaching

 The Free Art School is distinguished by its strong emphasis on painting.
-The teaching aims to provide students with a profound experience of visual perception and the expressive potential of colour, supporting the development of each student’s individual artistic expression.
+The teaching aims to provide students with a profound experience of visual perception and the expressive potential of colour, supporting the development of each student's individual artistic expression.
 While the school maintains an open attitude toward various forms of art, its instruction remains centered on its primary discipline: painting.

+Rectors

+Rectors of Vapaa Taidekoulu since 1958.